EllaBrands/stanDev/Developer-Process.md

 ### Overview

-The Stan developer process is based on the git flow model described by Vincent Driessen in the blog post "[A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/ )."
+The Stan developer process is based on the gitflow model described by Vincent Driessen in the blog post "[A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/ )."
 The rest of this document details the steps required from developers.
 If you don't read anything else, please remember:

-1. Never push directly into the master or development branches, nor the hotfix-* or release-* branches.
+* Never push directly into the master or development branches, nor the hotfix-* or release-* branches.

-2. For working on new features, branch from `develop` into a branch called `feature/<some-descriptive-name>`, and when the work is done (thoroughly tested and documented), create a pull request back into `develop`.
+* For working on new features, branch from `develop` into a branch called `feature/<some-descriptive-name>`, and when the work is done (thoroughly tested and documented), create a pull request back into `develop`.